Doing laundry when you travel isn't that bad. In fact, it's kinda awesome! Find out why I love it.

 A lot of people go on vacation to escape the everyday, mundane tasks of life.
 If you hate doing laundry, you may be skeptical about this post.
-But I’ve discovered that I LOVE doing laundry on vacation (and, as is often the case, sending my spouse out to do it as well!)
+But I’ve discovered that I LOVE doing laundry when you travel (and, as is often the case, sending my spouse out to do it as well!)

 I am a passionate believer in only packing a carry-on bag, nothing else.
 Planning to do laundry several times ensures that I don’t overpack, and the few items I bring in my small suitcase stay fresh.
 On every trip, there are a few pieces of clothing that I wear again and again.
 Doing laundry allows me to enjoy wearing my favourites and guarantees that I’ll have something clean and available no matter the weather.
 No surprises there – doing laundry means you have clean clothing!!
 And it’s worth the few hours every time.